bpeter340/CS1300-Projects/README.md

 - [x] Sum the digits of the number.
 - [x] If the number is a two digit number, then raise the first digit to the power of the second digit.
 - [x] If the number is a three digit number and the last digit is less than or equal to 4, then raise the first two digits to the power of the last digit.
-- [x] If the manipulated number ever become less than 10, add to to it
+- [x] If the manipulated number ever become less than 10, add 10 to it
 - [x] Along each stop of the way check whether or not the manipulated number is prime

 ## Design Documents